calebhadley1/data-science-resources/mathematical-foundations-of-data-science/6_applied_linear_algebra_intro.md

 ## Chapter 6: Matrices
-- TODO fill me in. make sure to do sec 2, 4
 ### Section 1: Matrices
 - Defines matrices and some common attributes, such as its size or dimensions, elements, and indices.
 - Square, tall and wide matrices
 - Column (e.g. 3x1 vector) and row vectors (e.g. 1x3)
 - Block matrices are matrices of matrices (blocks or submatrices)
 ### Section 2: Zero and Identity Matrices
 - Zero matrix
 - Identity matrix (diagonal of 1's)
 - Sparse matrix (many entries are zeroes)
 - Diagonal matrix (0 where i != j)
 - Triangular matrix (upper if 0 for i > j. lower if 0 for i < j)
 ### Section 3: Transpose, Addition and Norm
 - Matrix transpose (A<sub>ij</sub> = A<sub>ji</sub>)
 - Row and column vectors